INFORMATION FOR FACULTY SPONSORS OF GTU CHAPTERS

 Step #4 REPORTING INITIATES ^TOP

 At least five weeks prior to your GTU initiation ceremony (or whenever you present certificates), go online to http://www.gammathetaupsilon.org/initiate-address-form.asp and complete the Initiate Address and Report Form.
-When all initiate data has been entered into the online form, click Continue at page bottom and print out the completed form.
+When all initiate data has been entered into the online form, click Continue at the bottom of the page and print out the completed form.
 If you are initiating more than ten new members, you may complete and print out additional pages.
 Please remember to sign the form as well.
-Mail in this form along with a single check (total will equal # of initiates X $40) to the GTU international office.
+Mail this form along with a single check made out to Gamma Theta Upsilon (total will equal # of initiates X $40) to the GTU international office at the address listed on the form.
 Sorry, we cannot process credit card or debit card orders at this time.
 Allow our national office at least five weeks to fulfill your order.

 The steps above conform to procedures of the Association of College Honor Societies (ACHS).